-- (i) This document was titled Expenditure Budget Vol-I till the previous year.
-It has been recast in line with the decision on Plan-Non plan merger.
-It gives an aggregation of various types of expenditure and certain other items across demands. - (ii) Under the present accounting and budgetary procedures, certain classes of receipts, such as payments made by one Department to another and receipts of capital projects or schemes, are taken in reduction of the expenditure of the receiving Department.
+(i) This document was earlier titled Expenditure Budget - Vol-I. It has been recast in line with the decision on Plan-Non Plan merger.
+It gives an aggregation of various types of expenditure and certain other items across demands.

+- (ii) Under the present accounting and budgetary procedures, certain classes of receipts, such as payments made by one Department to another and receipts of capital projects or schemes, are taken in reduction of the expenditure of the receiving Department.
 While the estimates of expenditure included in the Demands for Grants are for the gross amounts, the estimates of expenditure included in the Annual Financial Statement are for the net expenditure, after taking into account the recoveries.
 The document, makes certain other refinements such as netting expenditure of related receipts so that overstatement of receipts and expenditure figures is avoided.
-The document contains statements indicating major variations between BE 2017-18 and RE 2017-18 as well as between RE 2017-18 and BE 2018-19 with brief reasons.
+The document contains statements indicating major variations between BE 2019-20 and RE 2019-20 as well as between RE 2019-20 and BE 2020-21 with brief reasons.
 Contributions to International bodies and estimated strength of establishment of various Government Departments and provision thereof are shown in separate Statements.
-A statement each, showing (i) Gender Budgeting and (ii) Allocation for Welfare of Scheduled Castes and Scheduled Tribes and (iii) Schemes for the Welfare of Children are also included in this document.
+A statement each, showing (i) Gender Budgeting (ii) Schemes for Development of Scheduled Castes and Scheduled Tribes including Scheduled Caste Sub Scheme (SCSS) and Tribal Sub Scheme (TSS) allocations and (iii) Schemes for the Welfare of Children are also included in this document.
 It also has statements on (i) the expenditure details and budget estimates regarding Autonomous Bodies and (ii) the details of certain important funds in the Public Account. - (iii) Scheme Expenditure

 Scheme expenditure forms a sizeable proportion of the total expenditure of the Central Government.
 The Demands for Grants of the various Ministries show the Scheme expenditure under the two categories of Centrally Sponsored Schemes and Central Sector Schemes separately.
 The Expenditure Profile also gives the total provisions for each of the Ministries arranged under the various categories- Centrally Sponsored Schemes, Central Sector Schemes, Establishment, Other Central Expenditure, Transfer to States etc. and highlights the budget provisions for certain important programmes and schemes.
 Statements showing externally aided projects are also included in the document.
-A description of the expected outcome of important schemes along with the objectives and targets is given in the Outcome Budget brought out by the Ministry of Finance in collaboration with the NITI Aayog.